 First, let’s talk about operating systems, or OS.
 Right now, most laptops run on Windows 10, and those made by Apple run on MacOS.
 Chromebooks run on the Chrome OS.

-Chrome is just another OS.
+Chrome OS is just another OS.
 You might have a bit of an adjustment if you are used to using a Windows laptop or Mac: the look and feel of the Chromebook will be different.
 Rather than programs, Chrome OS utilizes downloadable apps from the Google Play store.
 It runs mostly online, and most of your documents are stored online, in the cloud.

 Let's take a look at the pros and cons of working with a Chromebook.